mjames940/A1-ISQA3420/USECASES.md

 Goal in Context: The software package license and vunerabilities are compared to the corporate policy and the <br />
 violations are returned to the actor <br />
 Stakeholders: <br />
-  -Developer and Manager: To provide the relavant software package license and vulnerabilities to be compared to the corporate policy <br />
+  ...Developer and Manager: To provide the relavant software package license and vulnerabilities to be compared to the corporate policy <br />

 Preconditions: <br />
-  -Software package license and vulnerabilities are scanned and stored correctly to have a correct comparison <br />
+  ...Software package license and vulnerabilities are scanned and stored correctly to have a correct comparison <br />
-  -Software packages license and vulnerabilities are provided correctly to be compared to the database <br />
+  ...Software packages license and vulnerabilities are provided correctly to be compared to the database <br />
 Main Success Scenario: Accurate license and vulnerability information is provided to be compared to the corporate policy <br />
 and all violations are returned to the actor <br />
 Failed End Conditions: Developer provides inaccurate or invalid license and vulnerability information to be compared <br />